 All businesses have to make a number of changes to ensure continued flow of people, data, goods and services between the UK and the EU.
 You must take action as the UK is no longer in the single market or the customs union.

-Government announces NEW £20 million SME Brexit Support Fund
+£20 million SME Brexit Support Fund

 The £20 million SME Brexit Support Fund, offers support to help small businesses adjust to new customs procedures, rules of origin, and VAT rules when trading with the EU.

 Eligibility: The SME Brexit Support Fund could give you up to £2,000 if your business has up to 500 employees, and no more than £100 million annual turnover.